drmohundro/SWXMLHash/README.md

 ## Installation

-My future plan is to add [CocoaPods](http://cocoapods.org/) support for this package; however, CocoaPods doesn't yet officially support Swift projects yet.
-Until that point, the best option would probably be to just drop the relevant source files directly into your project (all Swift files under the SWXMLHash directory).
+Ultimately, this will be distributed with [CocoaPods](http://cocoapods.org/) support; however,  CocoaPods doesn't yet support Swift projects.
+In the meantime, just add SWXMLHash as a git submodule and drag `SWXMLHash.swift` into your project.

 ## TODO